Alexisbol/ada-template-website/Beatrice.md

 not penalized by higher discount rates.
 </p>

-<p><b>In Fig.8, we want to</b> define low and high yield regimes using thresholds, so we can compare average performance between regimes.</p>
+<p>In Fig.8, we want to define low and high yield regimes using thresholds, so we can compare average performance between regimes.</p>

 <div class="figure-block">
   <div id="fig08" style="width:100%; height:520px;"></div>